gdumani/my-mathmagician/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

-`npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 `npm run build`

 Builds the app for production to the `build` folder.\